Klang Island

-Klang Island (Pulau Klang is an island in Klang District, Selangor, Malaysia with an area of 2.70 km², covered by mangrove swamps.
+Klang Island (Pulau Klang is an island in Klang District, Selangor, Malaysia with an area of 2.70 km^{2}, covered by mangrove swamps.
 It is the largest island in the district after Indah Island, and the third-largest island of Selangor.
 It is currently uninhabited.

 Accessibility

 Although the island is uninhabited, the passenger ferry line between Port Klang and Pulau Ketam would go through the island via its unnamed "river" when the tide is high, making the ferry ride a unique experience.